Icinga/icinga2/doc/21-development.md

 If you consider an external library or code to be included with Icinga, the following requirements must be fulfilled:

-- License is compatible with GPLv2+.
-Boost license, MIT works, Apache is not.
+- License is compatible with GPLv3+.
+Like Boost license, MIT, Apache etc., works.
 - C++17 is supported
 - Header only implementations are preferred, external libraries require packages on every distribution.
 - No additional frameworks, Boost is the only allowed.